 - NE Sector Forum – Friday 12pm (every 2-3 weeks)

 We are in regular contact with the North West Ambulance Service and are liaising with the Pan London stroke pathway.
 We are in close contact with the NHSE National Clinical Director for Stroke, taking part in national calls with other regions are coordinating regularly with our North West colleagues to ensure we share plans and ideas.

-We are co-ordinating with our local voluntary sector organisations (BASIC, Speakeasy, Stroke Association and Think Ahead) to amend referral pathways and ensure our patients and carers can access additional support.
+We are co-ordinating with our local voluntary sector organisations (BASIC, Speakeasy, Stroke Association and Think Ahead) and have amended referral pathways to ensure our patients and carers can access additional support.

-We have started resuming our other regular activities and meetings, and will be launching a virtual training programme shortly.
-On 21st May, we hosted a webinar on remote working which you can view here.
+We have resumed our other regular activities and meetings, and will be launching a virtual training programme shortly.

 You can contact the network team here.